What is student life like for art and design students?

 • Generate concise, anonymised briefings for programme teams and student partners, and export tables and figures for boards and action plans.

-• Track movement year on year and evidence progress on assessment clarity, communications and inclusion in history of art, architecture and design.
+• Track movement year-on-year and evidence progress on assessment clarity, communications and inclusion in history of art, architecture and design.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.